-"Revealing Christ in All We Teach" Faith Permeation Reflection What have I learned about teaching this unit?

 Subject: Gr.
-6 Health Unit: Stress Management

-Describe how the faith permeation prompts helped your students to grow in understanding the Catholic faith.

-As a teacher, describe how the faith permeation prompts helped you to grow in understanding the Catholic faith.

-If you are recommending changes to this resource, please provide a copy to your Religious Education Coordinator/Consultant.
+6 Hea th Unit: Stress Management What permeation ideas worked vell in this unit?
+How well did the permeation pro mpts engage the students?
+Describe how the faith permeation the Catholic faith. on prompts helped your students to grow in understanding As a teacher, describe how the faunderstanding the Catholic faith ith permeation prompts helped you to grow in It would have been good to have ·· If I adapted / modified this unit would General Comment: If you are recommending changes Education Coordinator/Consultar to this resource, please provide a copy to your Religious t.

+Saskatchewan Catholic Schools Curriculum Permeation